 Digitization at CRL takes various forms:

-Over 80 percent of CRL’s annual in-house digital production (more than 500,000 pages) provides digital delivery from our collections directly for scholars.
-When CRL receives member requests, we examine the source material to see if we can provide completed scans within five working days.
+Over 80 percent of CRL’s in-house digital production (more than 500,000 pages per year) is in response to requests from researchers at CRL member institutions.
+When CRL receives loan requests, we examine the source material to determine if we can provide completed scans within five working days.
 All digitized documents remain linked from CRL’s catalog as PDF files.
 We follow general best practices on technical specifications for digital imaging and text conversion.

 We select groups of CRL materials for digitization in anticipation of specific interests.
 Various CRL-related groups suggest themes, series, or particular titles for digitization.